I hate poker, but PokerStars VR made me a high roller

 While I immensely enjoyed my time playing PokerStars VR, there were moments were the immersive nature of the game frightened me .
 This is potentially because, while the game is currently free and we were playing merely for fun, the team told me they would consider adding a real-money option in the future if players wanted it.
 It may also partly be because I found myself really enjoying it, wanting to play more games every hand.

-The immersive nature of the game is great for fun, but when a real gambling and monetary element is added things begin to get dark and complicated.
+The enthralling gameplay is great for fun, but when a real gambling and monetary element is added things begin to get dark and complicated.
 A virtual reality online gambling game could blur the lines between real monetary value and digital currency for those playing.

 My personal hope is that PokerStars choose to keep their VR title free, only introducing microtransactions for extra props and virtual activities - because that's where the game's strength truly lies.